 5.A.1 Description

-The requirements to the services provided by the Participating Operator and the Hosting RAN operator for an UE moved between their service areas needs to be clearly defined.
+The requirements to the services provided by the Participating Operator and the Hosting RAN operator for a UE moving between their service areas needs to be clearly defined.
 This service considerations are based on their user subscriptions and charging requirements from the Participating Operator.
 The service principle is not expected to be significantly different from the MOCN access sharing.
-The business here includes not only the operator’s name displayed in the UE UI, but also the business logics provided by both the Participating Operator and the Hosting RAN operator for the services, such as voice, SMS and data communications for the UE.
+The business here includes not only the operator’s name displayed in the UE UI, but also the service logics provided by both the Participating Operator and the Hosting RAN operator for the services, such as voice, SMS and data communications for the UE.

 5.A.2 Pre-conditions